emqx/qmqtt/README.md

 QMQTT
 =====

-mqtt client for Qt
+mqtt client for Qt 5 in maintenance status

 **Please compile the library with Qt >= 5.3 version.
 On Windows you need to specify `CONFIG += NO_UNIT_TESTS`, since gtest is not supported.**

 SSL is enabled by default, if the version of OpenSSL < 1.0.2, SSL may not be supported.

 Disable the SSL in CMakeLists.txt (cmake):